 What is arbitration?

-Arbitration is an alternative dispute resolution process (ADR), also called family dispute resolution process, where you and your partner meet with an arbitrator to resolve your legal issues without going to court.
+Arbitration is an process (ADR), also called family dispute resolution process, where you and your partner meet with an arbitrator to resolve your legal issues without going to court.

 In family law, you must think about trying ADR to resolve your issues out of court if it’s suitable for you.
 ADR might not be right for you if: